 The time has come, the walrus said, to have a closer look at that babe in your belly!

 If you haven’t yet had a “real” ultrasound for your baby, this one is legit.
 In fact, this may be your last ultrasound, provided everything looks good.
-This “u/s” will typically occur at a perinatal center or at your doctor’s office, and it’s a transabdominal scan (meaning the tech will squeeze sticky gel and run the wand over your belly).
-Bring some popcorn and your favorite person; the whole show can take up to an hour.
+This scan will typically occur at a perinatal center or at your doctor’s office and is transabdominal (meaning the tech will squeeze sticky gel and run the wand over your belly).
+Ultrasounds earlier in pregnancy are often done trans-vaginally.

-You should wear a loose-fitting, two-piece outfit for the anatomy scan ultrasound.
-Don’t wear a dress!
-Otherwise you’ll have to strip.
+Your provider may call you ahead of your visit to make sure that you do not have any symptoms.
+If you’re cleared for your in-person visit, you should wear a loose-fitting, two-piece outfit for the anatomy scan ultrasound.
+Also, don’t wear a dress, otherwise you’ll have to strip.
 Only the lower abdominal area needs to be exposed during this procedure.

 (Not so) fun fact: A full bladder makes it easier for the US tech to see what’s up, so they may ask you to show up with a full bladder (like it’s not always full anyway – sheesh).
 Thirty-two ounces is a LOT of water to drink.
 HOPEFULLY, they will call you back soon and not make you wait in the lobby with that nice, soothing water feature that makes you want to… you may want to wear a panty liner just in case.

 Don’t worry though, if you’re swimming into the exam room, notify the technician and he/she can hurry up and do the part-that-requires-a-full bladder, let you go pee, then come back for the rest.

 Well, a LOT.
 Here is a short list: